-Every day, 20,000 children die worldwide from conditions that could be prevented or treated.
+Every day, over 13,000 children die worldwide from conditions that could be prevented or treated.

 Most of these conditions—including pneumonia, malaria, and malnutrition—have seemingly simple remedies, such as vaccines, bed nets, and clean drinking water.
 But poverty and systemic injustice prevent children from receiving the care they need.

 Partners In Health is on a mission to change that.
 We provide health care and social support for children in our communities around the world, delivering compassionate care to society’s most vulnerable.
 We do this while strengthening health systems to ensure that future generations receive the care they need.

 Our program areas range from malnutrition to HIV but have one idea in common—no child should die because they lack access to care.